 Accessibility

 BC Libraries Cooperative formed an Accessibility Committee in the Fall of 2022 to help prepare the Co-op to provide services that are in line with the Accessible British Columbia Act.
-While this legislation does not apply to the Co-op at this point, it is applicable to public libraries, which means that the Co-op has to ensure that the services it provides to its members are free from accessibility barriers.
+While this legislation does not apply to the Co-op at this point, it is applicable to many of our member organizations, such as public libraries and universities, which means that the Co-op must ensure that the services we provide to members are free from accessibility barriers.

 With recommendations from the Accessibility Committee, the Co-op is committed to increasing staff awareness of digital accessibility standards for all of our member services and documentation.